nelmio/NelmioApiDocBundle/docs/customization/type.rst

-For example, let's say you have a ``Currency`` value object that you want to represent as a string in your API documentation:
+For example, let's say you have a ``Currency`` value object that you want to represent as a string (currency code) in your API documentation:

 .. code-block:: php